zeroone2numeral2/reddit-test/README.md

-addmulti - register a multireddit setchannel - change a subreddit's channel subs - list subreddits sub - database row of that subreddit set - change a subreddit setting remsub - delete the subreddit from the database d - get the last n submission from the subreddit, sorted by hot/top/new attr - get the value of that property for all subreddits sdict - get the submission dict of the last post in that subreddit links - get a list of channels plus their links icon - get that subreddit icon seticon - set the channel icon exportlink - regenerate the invite link of a channel optin - interact with a quarantined subreddit clone - clone the origin subreddit's settings
+addmulti - register a multireddit setchannel - change a subreddit's channel subs - list subreddits info - database row of that subreddit rem - delete the subreddit from the database d - get the last n submission from the subreddit, sorted by hot/top/new sdict - get the submission dict of the last post in that subreddit icon - get that subreddit icon setchannelicon - set the channel icon exportlink - regenerate the invite link of a channel optin - interact with a quarantined subreddit clone - clone the origin subreddit's settings